 1. What is the present continuous tense?

-The present continuous tense is a verb form that describes actions happening at the moment of speaking or activities planned for the future.
+The present continuous or progressive tense is a verb form that describes actions happening at the moment of speaking or activities planned for the future.

 2. Present continuous chart (present progressive)

 The present continuous chart above offers a comprehensive overview of how to form sentences in this tense across various subjects.
-It illustrates the affirmative, negative, and interrogative structures of the present continuous in everyday conversation.
+It illustrates its affirmative, negative, and interrogative structures in everyday conversation.

 3. Use of the present continuous tense

-We use the present continuous tense to talk about ongoing actions happening at the time of speaking, which may continue in the future.
+We use the present progressive tense to talk about ongoing actions happening at the time of speaking, which may continue in the future.

-The present continuous tense is composed of the present simple tense of the verb to be + the present participle of the main verb.
+Structure: present simple form of the verb to be + the present participle of the main verb.

 N.B.
 To form the present participle, we add -ing to the base form of the verb, e.g., work => working, go => going.